Skip to main content

 SELECT * FROM _default_default

-SELECT * FROM dbdb
+SELECT * FROM usersusers

-SELECT * FROM db AS storestore
+SELECT * FROM users AS useruser

 Example